bangank36/spriral-learning/today-i-learn.md

 - After using compiler.run, don't forget to close it https://webpack.js.org/api/node/#run
 - Can we ignore status code and return the response regardless status? with axios `validateStatus: function (status) { return true; // always resolve the promise }`
 - Can not [deploy firebase function](https://stackoverflow.com/q/61756181), checking `.firebaserc` for correct project name *facepalm*
+- Failed to deploy, log shows that the require deps is not in functions package.json, trying copy the content to /functions...